lukepolo/laravel-api-migrations/README.md

     ]
 ```

-When your users are using the older API they expect to see that secret title, so it migrates the request **2017-08-31** to **2017-08-01**.
+When your users are using the older API they expect to see that secret title.
+It will then migrate the request **2017-08-31** to **2017-08-01**.

 While this is a simple example you can see the power with these migrations o create simple steps to migrate your current version of the api
 to an older version of the API very easily.